hashintel/hash/apps/README.md

 - [hash.ai](https://hash.ai/): our main website
 - [hash.dev](https://hash.dev/): our developer-focused website
+- `engine`: houses the codebase of our next-generation version of [HASH Engine](https://hash.ai/platform/engine) - a versatile agent-based simulation engine written in Rust

-In future it will also be extended to contain our product _applications_, as well (namely anything that can be _run_, with an entry point or interface you can launch).
-Apps may (but are not guaranteed to) be independently useful.
+- `hash-*`: contains our product _applications_, as well (namely anything that can be _run_, with an entry point or interface you can launch).
+These apps may (but are not guaranteed to) be independently useful.

 The source code for the Block Protocol website can be found in the `site` subdirectory of the [blockprotocol/blockprotocol repo](https://github.com/blockprotocol/blockprotocol/tree/main/site) on GitHub.